 We measure how many herniated disc surgery patients completed a survey called the Oswestry Disability Index (ODI) tool before surgery and three (3) months after surgery.
 The ODI asks 10 questions about back pain, function and mobility.

-This report is based on surgeries performed from January 1 to December 31, 2014.
+This report is based on surgeries performed from January 1 and December 31, 2015.
 This information is collected under the measure name Spinal Surgery - Lumbar Discectomy/Laminotomy.